dotnet/docs-maui/docs/fundamentals/behaviors.md

 The platform behavior is a partial class whose implementation will be completed on each required platform with an additional partial class.
 In this example, the `TintColorBehavior` class defines a single bindable property, `TintColor`, that will be used to tint an image with the specified color.

-After creating the cross-platform partial class you should create a native partial class on platform you build the app for.
-This can be accomplished by adding partial class implementations to the required child folders of the *Platforms* folder:
+After creating the cross-platform partial class you should create a native partial class on each platform you build the app for.
+This can be accomplished by adding partial classes to the required child folders of the *Platforms* folder:

 :::image type="content" source="media/behaviors/platform-behavior-native-partial-classes.png" alt-text="Screenshot of the native partial classes for a platform behavior.":::